QTechTheory/QuESTlink/Doc/README.md

 > Pre-prepared Windows and Linux builds are coming soon.
 > In the meantime, users on those platforms can use `CreateLocalQuESTEnv[]` after compiling from source, as described below

+These commands download the QuESTlink Mathematica package file, and the `quest_link` executable, to your machine.

 To see available all available functions and circuit symbols, run
 ```Mathematica
 ?QuEST`*